buka-pitch/gogit/README.md

 ## Features

+- **AI-Powered Conflict Resolution:** Not just a check!
+Automatically resolve merge conflicts using AI that understands the context of both branches.
+- **Smart Branching:** Describe your next task in plain English, and let AI suggest and create a perfectly named branch for you.
+- **Natural Language Git Aliases:** Translate complex Git needs (e.g., "show last 5 commits by Bob") into native Git commands and save them as aliases.
 - **AI-Powered Commit Messages:** Automatically generate descriptive commit messages based on your staged changes.
-- **AI-Generated PR Descriptions:** Create comprehensive pull request descriptions to facilitate better code reviews and understanding.
+- **AI-Generated PR Descriptions:** Create comprehensive pull request descriptions with smart title generation.
-- **AI Code Review:** Get AI-driven analysis of your staged code for potential bugs, security vulnerabilities, performance issues, and adherence to best practices.
+- **AI Code Review:** Get AI-driven analysis of your staged code for potential bugs, security vulnerabilities, and logic issues.
-- **AI-Assisted Refactoring:** Improve your code by providing natural language instructions for AI-powered refactoring of specific files.
+- **AI-Assisted Refactoring:** Improve your code by providing natural language instructions for AI-powered refactoring.
-- **Semantic Git History Search:** Search your Git history using natural language queries to find relevant commits and changes.
+- **Semantic Git History Search:** Search your Git history using natural language queries to find relevant changes.
-- **Merge Conflict Check:** Check for merge conflicts against any base branch without side effects before performing the actual merge.
-- **Documentation Management:** Easily update your `README.md` file or generate doc-comments for your project with AI assistance.
+- **Documentation Management:** Easily update your `README.md` file or generate doc-comments with AI assistance.
-- **Git Hook Management:** Install and uninstall Git hooks to automate AI actions during your Git workflow (e.g., `prepare-commit-msg`).
+- **Git Hook Management:** Automate AI actions during your Git workflow (e.g., `prepare-commit-msg`).
-- **Configuration:** Customize AI models and prompts through a configuration file.

 ## Installation